Skip to Main Content

 Experience

-• Represented as lead counsel the former officer of a public company, and the main target in largest federal grand jury investigation in the investigating district, in which the government alleged losses exceeding $1 billion; represented same former officer in parallel SEC investigation and civil litigations.
+• Represented as lead counsel the former COO of a public company, and the main target in the largest federal grand jury investigation in the investigating district’s history, in which the government alleged losses exceeding $1 billion; represented same former COO in parallel SEC investigation and civil litigations.
 U.S. Attorney’s Office declined prosecution and matter resolved with civil settlement.

 • Represented two corporate executives indicted in the Southern District of Florida for conspiracy to file false Medicare claims.
 After extensive motion practice, the Court dismissed all charges.